 You may need to be referred to a doctor who specializes in vision problems related to the nervous system (neuro-ophthalmologist).

-If your health care provider diagnoses swelling or inflammation of, or around the nerve, medications called corticosteroids may be used.
+If your provider diagnoses swelling or inflammation of, or around the nerve, medicines called corticosteroids may be used.

 Sometimes, the condition disappears without treatment.
-People with diabetes may benefit from close control of blood sugar levels.
+If you have diabetes, you'll be advised to keep tight control of your blood sugar level.

 Complications may include permanent vision changes.